 Choy Lay Fut and Western Bare-Knuckle Fighting Arts: The Progeny of Classical Swords

-Even thought a particular sword fighting system may be centuries old, the movements may end up being retained in pugilistic arts.
+Even though a particular sword fighting system may be centuries old, the movements may end up being retained in pugilistic arts.
 A practitioner who executes these moves may do so perfectly without any knowledge of the sword fighting origins.
 (How many boxers know the jab is heavily influenced by the Gladius, the fencing foil, various sabers, and the like?)

-We can see movements of the sword arts of antiquity in both western and eastern martial arts both modern ones and those of relatively recent history.
+We can see movements of the sword arts of antiquity in both western and eastern martial arts, both modern ones and those of relatively recent history.

 A critical aspect of the boxing uppercut is keeping the elbow close to the body.
 The arm swings of Choy Lay Fut clearly show the elbow positioned far away from the body.
 This reflects the extension of the reach of the sword.
 A bad habit for boxing?
 Not for everyone back in 18th and 19th Century Europe.

 Another art employed similar wild arm swings, although in a much more violent and less than artistic performance.
 The art was old school bare-knuckle pugilism.
 Wild arm strength looping punches, extended hook line swings, and bolo-style uppercuts lack of refinement was one.
 The follow-through on the arm swings was another.
 A point to make here is this type of wild movement was popular among certain British and Irish bare-knuckle boxers, but not all of them.
 Some schools thought the excessive movement was, well, extreme.